aschmiedeke/gbtdocs/docs/references/observing/script_descriptions/adv_restfreq_config.rst

   defaults to beam 1 [``'beam': '1'``]

-* VEGAS modes are set for a window by defining valid combinations of bandwidth and resolution, and the number of sub-bands if using a 23.44~MHz bandwidth (see Table XXX).
+* VEGAS modes are set for a window by defining valid combinations of bandwidth and resolution, and the number of sub-bands if using a 23.44~MHz bandwidth (see :numref:`tab-vegas-modes`).
 If these values are not defined as dictionary keys, then values defined in the main configuration block or default values will be used.
 It is worth noting the following points in this example:

-  .. todo:: Add reference to VEGAS modes table.

   * Bank C has been split into 3 subbands and uses VEGAS mode 23 defined by 23.44 MHz bandwidth, 8 subbands, and 0.7 kHz resolution [``'bank': 'C', 'bandwidth': 23.44, 'res': 0.7, 'subband': 8``].